 Two things first, before I forget: I am going to try to make this blog post shorter.
 While I know, if the blog post is really interesting, it can be of long length, I need to slow down until I gain more readers.
 More about that on wednesday.
 Also - and I almost forgot as I was typing this (You'd think I was smoking, in which case I'm not) - I'm no longer updating on Fridays.
 I figure Monday's, Wednesday's, and the random Tip of the Month posts is enough for now.

 So, for the topic.
 I got the idea from another marvelous author and blogger, Gail Levine.
-Read the blog post,
+Read the blog post, The End of a Chapter.

 Reading as a writer is almost as helpful as it is frustrating.
 Unless the book is so moving and so interesting that I can't stop, I often find myself pointing out irritating sentence structure and repetitive sentence beginnings.
 I literally count the number of 'was's' used in the paragraph.
 This means that I have to go back and reread large amounts of the chapter, because once I start to point out consistent errors in others' works, I tend to think about my writing screw-ups.
 That takes me right out of the story.